-The latest AARP Bulletin I perused stopped me cold.
-And yes, I’m old enough to have an AARP card – along with Demi Moore, Antonio Banderas, and plenty of others – possibly even you.
+The latest AARP Bulletin I perused?
+It stopped me cold with its coverage of women and money following midlife divorce.
+And yes, I’m old enough to have an AARP card – as are Demi Moore, Antonio Banderas, and plenty of others – possibly even you.

 In “Life After Divorce,” she offers cold, hard statistics on the financial future of single women over age 50 – in particular those who go through a midlife divorce.